Hydrodynamic origin of Korteweg stresses from shear-induced horizontal buoyancy: Concluding remarks

 Finally, the transient nature of these stresses reflects the buoyancy-driven transport inherent to the system.
 Unlike classical surface tension, the pressure jump across a miscible interface in this system undergoes an accelerated power-law decay, $\Delta P \sim t^{-1/4}$, as the same buoyancy-induced shear that generates the stress also drives the rapid smoothing of the density gradient.
-This indicates that a complete description of Korteweg-type stresses in compressible or variable-property fluids may be more general than the classical form, notably through a dependence on viscosity gradients, a direction that warrants further theoretical consideration.
+This specific scaling behaviour is suggested for validation through future microfluidic experiments or high-resolution 3D numerical simulations.
+Moreover, a complete description of Korteweg-type stresses in compressible or variable-property fluids may be more general than the classical form, notably through a dependence on viscosity gradients, a direction that warrants further theoretical consideration.